 The strength of the relational approach is that it synthesizes a substantial body of research from multiple disciplines.
 By not prescribing a single way to do things, the approach is applicable across all types of schools (e.g., primary, secondary, central, special purpose) and all sectors (e.g., public, catholic, independent).
 In doing so, the approach articulated in this guide is of use to all educators in building a basis for ongoing professional learning.

-A pdf with further articulation can be accessed here [to be added in coming days].
+A pdf with further articulation can be accessed here.

 Using the guide